Mammograms in breast screening

 Your screening mammogram may show DCIS.
 This stands for ductal carcinoma in situ.
 It means that there are changes in the cells lining the breast ducts.
 The breast cancer cells are only inside the ducts of the breast.
 The ducts are the tubes that carry milk within the breast.
 In some women DCIS may spread into the surrounding breast tissue after some years, to become an invasive ductal breast cancer.

-There is very little risk of DCIS coming back once it has been removed with surgery.
+There is very little risk of low grade or intermediate grade DCIS coming back once it has been removed with surgery.
+But if you have high grade DCIS you may need further treatment.
+You can read about treatments on our page about DCIS.

 As with all X-rays, having a mammogram exposes you to some radiation, but only a small amount.
 For every 10,000 women who have regular 3 yearly screening between the ages of 47 and 73, experts estimate that there will be between 3 and 6 extra breast cancers caused by radiation.